Inria-Empenn/reproducibility-biblio/README.md

 ```
 You should receive a zotero invitation by email giving you access to the library.
 > [!NOTE]
-> The approval process may take a few days
+> The approval process may take a few days.

 > [!TIP]
-> Please check your spam directory as the zotero email might end up there
+> Please check your spam directory as the zotero email might end up there.